danielfone/ensql/README.md

 ### Interpolation

 All interpolation is marked by `%{}` placeholders in the SQL.
 This is the only place that user-supplied input should be allowed.
-Only various forms of literal interpolation are supported - identifier interpolation is not supported at this stage.
+Only literal interpolation is supported - identifier interpolation is not supported at this stage.

-There are 4 types of interpolation:
+There are 3 types of safe (correctly quoted/escaped) interpolation:

-  1. `%{param}` interpolates a Ruby object as a SQL literal.
+  1. `%{param}` interpolates a Ruby object as a single SQL literal.
-  2. `%{(param)}` expands an array into a list of SQL literals.
+  2. `%{(param)}` expands a Ruby Array into a list of SQL literals.
-  3. `%{param( nested sql )}` interpolates the nested sql with each hash in an array.
+  3. `%{param( nested sql )}` interpolates an Array of Hashes into the nested sql with each hash in an array.

-  4. `%{!sql_param}` only interpolates Ensql::SQL objects as SQL fragments.
+In addition you can interpolate raw SQL with `%{!sql_param}`.
+It's up to you to ensure this is safe!

 ```ruby
 # Interpolate a literal